 Permits will only be granted to the landowner and are not transferrable.
-In the case of development proposed on common lands, a permit will be denied until acknowledgement and approval is granted from all joint owners of the land in question.
+In the case of development proposed on common lands, a permit will be denied until acknowledgement and approval is granted from all joint owners.

 3.5.1 Application Process